Environmental Health - Food, Lodging & Pools

 Temporary food pick up zones

 Would you like to set up a temporary 'Food Pick Up Zone'?
 Go to https://minneapolis.mn.roway.net/ to create an online account and apply for a permit.
-Find more information on the City's Frequently Asked Questions for businesses.page.
+For more information, visit coronavirus guidance for restaurants, bars, breweries/distilleries.

 Food safety during delivery and pick-up